napari/napari/docs/explanations/rendering.md

 cases access the same datastructure without a lock because the GIL serves as kind of a universal lock.

-If we cannot get the performance we want using threads we might consider switching to processes in some cases.
-Process ofter total isolation, but processes do not share memory, so you have to explicitly pass data between processes.
+If we cannot obtain the behavior we want using threads we might consider switching to processes in some cases.
+Process ofter total isolation, but processes do not share memory by default, so that needs to be considered.

-In the other direction Python contains asynchronous mechanisms such as `asyncio`.
-These generally provide concurrency without parallelism.
-You can have N tasks in progress, but they are all running interleaved in the same thread.
-The advantage of this is these concurrent tasks are *much* lighter weight than threads.
-In some languages you can have millions of concurrent tasks, not sure about Python. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.
+Python also has `asyncio` which gives you concurrency without parallelism.
+That advantage is you can have many more tasks doing at once.
+In some languages you have millions of concurrent (not not parallel) tasks. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.

-## VRAM and Vispy
+## C) VRAM and Vispy

 With OpenGL you cannot directly manage VRAM.
 Instead we will control what's in VRAM by creating and drawing vispy objects.
-By drawing objects in our working set VRAM should very quickly align to what we want it to contain.
+By drawing objects in our working set VRAM will soon contain what we want.
+We will tightly manage the construction and destruction of vispy objects to match the current working set.
+We also have to make sure we don't create too many new objects in one frame.

-To hit our ~5ms budget for paging into VRAM we just have to limit the number of new vispy objects we create each frame.
-The goal is to have regularly spaced frames and load in chunks over time, rather than have one super long frame where all the chunks get loaded.

-It's TBD exactly how we will use vispy, especially with the octree, but once we have a concrete design we will revise this document.
+A future version of this document will need to document our use of vispy thorougly.
+We just don't know the details yet.